-My relationship with coaching started over six years ago in bitter disappointment.
+My relationship with coaching started in 2008 in bitter disappointment.
 I was keen to better understand what this fuss about coaching was all about, so I enrolled in a course – one of the few available on the Romanian market at that time.
 I got a lot of materials to read, I attended a few days’ workshop, where I listened trainers talking about techniques, types of questions, models, standards, ethics, process – concepts which I largely found cold and sterile.
 They talked more about ways to make money from coaching than about what coaching really was or how one could become a great coach.
 I was already working as a professional corporate trainer, I loved my job, I had no motivation to learn coaching just to make more money.
 I was keen to learn because I had an intuition that it might help me to reach people’s hearts and make a difference through my work.
 I left that course with a bitter taste, but also with a feeling that there was more to coaching than I had been shown thus far – I just needed to get that information from somewhere or someone else.

 In Whitmore’s workshop I did an exercise which completely changed my life – I discovered my personal values and wrote down my life’s mission.
-It was there that I admitted to myself I was a “gatekeeper for self-awareness” – that it is this what I want my life to be all about, this is the role I choose to play in other people’s lives.
+It was there that I admitted to myself that I was a “gatekeeper for self-awareness” – that it is this what I want my life to be all about, this is the role I choose to play in other people’s lives.
 Since that moment in 2009 this mission has been guiding my whole life, every decision, motivating me to continue whenever I felt it was all too difficult, helping me find my courage when I was too scared.
 This mission accompanied me when I decided to venture out on my own as a freelance trainer, it helped me choose what kinds of workshops and learning experiences to offer my clients and what kind of relationships I wanted to develop with the people I worked with.
 It was then, listening fascinated to this man who had been helping others transform their lives for 50 years, that I finally understood what coaching really was.

 “Coaching” is just a label for a type of attitude which cannot be faked, it can only be lived.
 It’s a way of relating.
 It’s the art of listening to understand, not to dispute.
 It’s the capacity for non-judgement.
-It’s being (the way one of my clients brilliantly put it) “un-dissappointable”.
+It’s about being (the way one of my clients brilliantly put it) “un-dissappointable”.
 It’s the privilege of joining another human being on their journey of personal evolution, always knowing that the journey belongs to them, not you and your role as a coach is to accompany, not to guide.